 The exhibition aligns with Robilant+Voena’s ambition to draw attention to accomplished female artists, including those within the Old Masters and Modern Art, that in some cases only now are receiving the critical acclaim and attention they merit.
 A line may be traced from Artemisia Gentileschi, one of the most important artists of the Baroque era, to the female masters of today, who create superb works in what still is - at least from a market perspective - a male-dominated field.

 Minjung Kim currently lives and works in South of France and NY, USA.
-She has exhibited in several museums and biennales such as Fondazione Palazzo Bricherasio, Torino; Museo Comunale, Ascona; Museum Sbygningen, Copenhagen, Henry Moore Institut, Leeds; Guanshan Yue art Museum, Shenzhen; Macro - Museo Arte Contemporanea Roma; OCI Museum of Art, Seoul; Musee des Arts Asiatiques, Conseil Départemental 06, Nice ; Gwangju Museum of Art, Gwangju; Venice Biennale, Venice; Gwangju Biennale, Gwangju; and Changwon Sculpture Biennale, Changwon.
-Her works are in several public and private collections.
-(Asia Society, NY; British Museum, London; Musée des Arts Asiatiques, Nice; Fondazione Palazzo Bricherasio, Torino; Johnson Museum of Art, Cornell University, NY; UniCredit, Milan).
+She has exhibited in museums such as Fondazione Palazzo Bricherasio, Torino; Museo Comunale, Ascona; Museum Sbygningen, Copenhagen; Henry Moore Institut, Leeds; Guanshan Yue art Museum, Shenzhen; Macro - Museo Arte Contemporanea Roma; OCI Museum of Art, Seoul; Musee des Arts Asiatiques, Conseil Départemental 06, Nice; Gwangju Museum of Art, Gwangju.
+Her work has been shown at the Venice Biennale, Venice; Gwangju Biennale, Gwangju; Changwon Sculpture Biennale, Changwon, and is represented in several public and private collections.